What is a psychological contract?

 Fairness and equity are important aspects of the psychological contract.
 They need to be maintained in order to sustain a robust and healthy psychological contract.

-It is the employer’s responsibility to try to maintain the employment relationship and to spot any deterioration.
-It is easier to maintain the psychological contract than to repair it following a breach.
+It's employer’s responsibility (and that of managers) to try to maintain the employment relationship and to spot any deterioration.
+It's easier to maintain the psychological contract and to keep your people engaged, than to repair it following a breach.